Shanks1554/Sales-Forecasting/README.md

 ## Features
 - 📊 Data Visualization: Graphical insights into historical sales data.
 - 🤖 Machine Learning: Predictive modeling for sales forecasting.
-- 🛠️ Tools: Python, Pandas, Scikit-learn, Matplotlib, and Seaborn.
+- 🛠️ Tools: Python, Pandas, Scikit-learn, Matplotlib, XGBoost and Seaborn.

 ## How to Run
 1. Clone this repository: